Italian Cod Fish Soup Recipe

 3. Stir in chicken or fish stock and tomato paste.
 Simmer about 10 minutes more until heated through

-Do you need to pre-cook fish before adding to soup?
+Do you need to pre-cook fish before adding to a soup?

 Fish is a lean meat that cooks very quickly.
-You can add it straight to the warm soup at the end just before serving.
-An added bonus is that it soaks up the flavors while cooking.
+You can add it straight to the warm soup at the end, just before serving.
+A bonus is that it soaks up the flavors while cooking.
 Allow about 5 minutes for it to cook through and become tender.

-Store leftovers in a sealed container in the fridge for up to 3 days or freeze for longer storage.
+- Leftover Storage: Store leftovers in a sealed container in the fridge for up to 3 days, or freeze for up to 2 months.

-To serve: Reheat covered in a microwave-safe bowl until warm, about 2-3 minutes depending on microwave wattage.
-Alternately, you can reheat in a pan over medium-low heat until warm.
+- To serve: Reheat covered in a microwave-safe bowl until warm, about 2-3 minutes depending on microwave wattage.
+Or you can reheat in a pan over medium-low heat until warm, which is the method I prefer for the best flavor and texture.

 Pro tip: Make a double batch for extra leftover soup dinners.
 Follow all directions with double broth ingredients, but do not add fish to the soup.
 Freeze half of the soup broth.
 When reheating leftovers in a pot, simply add raw fish to cook in the broth mixture.